What It Is And How It Works

 Specific Curriculum & Requirements

 When you register for a course you’ll receive all of the specific requirements for the certification.
-These will include some or all fo the following:
+These will include the following:

 - Logbook & Course Documentation